Chad Weddle • Producer and Artistic Director of Anderson Theater, Film, and Dance

 Lydia Reagan is a Cleveland native and graduate of Xavier University where she earned her BA in Graphic Design and Printmaking with minors in Theatre and Writing.
 She currently serves as the Technical Director of Paint, Props, and Set Decoration with the Anderson High School Theatre Department and works as an in-house designer at NoLimits Enterprises.
 Lydia also freelances as a props designer and illustrator, and volunteers with the Cincinnati chapter of Creative Mornings, a free monthly breakfast lecture series for creative people.
 Some of her favorite shows include Jane Eyre (TD, Anderson 2018), The Monster Songs (TD, Cincy Fringe 2017), The Cat in the Hat (Scenic Artist, Children’s Theatre of Cincinnati 2017), Legally Blonde (Properties designer, Xavier University 2017), and Avenue Q (Christmas Eve, Xavier University 2014).

 Emily Weddle is a Cincinnati native, a graduate of Ursuline Academy and holds a BFA in Theatre Performance and a Minor in Arts Management from Miami University in Oxford, OH.
 Emily has been involved in theatre as an actress and designer for many years.
-She has worked with local companies such as The Children's Theatre of Mason, Clear Stage Cincinnati, The Showboat Majestic, The Cincinnati Opera, and Ovation Theater Co.
-Emily has taught Acting and Improvisation at The Cincinnati Playhouse in the Park, The Children's Theatre of Mason, Ayer Elementary and currently teaches Acting at All Saints School and The Children's Theatre of Cincinnati.
-She is currently teaching Private Acting Lessons as well as rockin' it as a founding member and managing director of T.O.A.S.T.
-Summer Theatre Camp!
+She has worked with local companies such as The Children's Theatre of Mason, Clear Stage Cincinnati, The Showboat Majestic, The Cincinnati Opera, Ovation Theater Co. and The Carnegie.
+Emily is a founding member and managing director of T.O.A.S.T.
+Summer Theatre Camp! and has has taught Acting and Improvisation at The Cincinnati Playhouse in the Park, The Children's Theatre of Mason, Ayer Elementary, All Saints School, The Children's Theatre of Cincinnati and The Carnegie.
+She currently works at Ayer Elementary and continues to teach Private Acting Lessons.

 Amy Burgess (Choreographer/Entertainer) an alumnus of Anderson High School and Miami University, where she earned a BFA in Theatre Performance.
 Amy is co-owner of BANG (www.bangcincinnati.com).
 She has taught dance classes for the last 10 years.
 Previous work includes: Footloose, Aida, Guys and Dolls, Chicago, Urinetown, Thoroughly Modern Millie (Highlands H.S.); Once Upon a Mattress, Schoolhouse Rock, Live, and Alice in Wonderland, Jr. (Highlands M.S); Les Miserables, Chitty Chitty Bang Bang, Shrek, Cats, Joseph and the Amazing Technicolor Dreamcoat (Children’s Theatre of Mason); Young Frankenstein, Brigadoon, Urinetown, The 25th Annual Putnam County Spelling Bee, How to Succeed in Business (Without Really Trying), Pippin, The Secret Garden, Little Shop of Horrors, Hello Dolly, Chicago, Fiddler on the Roof, and Godspell (Anderson H.S.); Annie (St. Ursula H.S.); Carrie (Showbiz Players); Equus (New Edgecliff Theatre Company) The Nina Variations (Playhouse in the Park); You’re a Good Man, Charlie Brown (Thomas More College); Once On This Island Jr., Cinderella Jr., Aladdin Jr., Music Man Jr., Seussical, Jr., Annie Jr. (Kings J.H.); Beauty and the Beast, Crazy for You, Into the Woods, Wizard of Oz, Children of Eden, Anything Goes (Kings H.S.); Ragtime, The Addams Family, Parade and The Producers (C.A.S.T).
 Amy is also on staff as a performer with the Cincinnati Reds.